Ashford, Alabama: Demographics

-Town of Ashford
+City of Ashford

 Ashford first appeared on the 1900 U.S. Census as an incorporated town, then in Henry County.
 In 1903, Ashford was shifted into the new county of Houston.
 See also Ashford Precinct below.
+After Ashford exceeded a population of 2,000, it transitioned to take the name City of Ashford.

+Racial and ethnic composition

+Ashford town, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.